A new series of updates about emerging trends in learning technology and digital literacy

 Naturally all this enrages the black cab drivers; as with the looms in the dark satanic mills of the 19th century, their previously distributed expertise is becoming concentrated in the machines of capitalists.

 But this time, there are no looms to smash.
 Uber has developed not one machine learning algorithm, but so many that their engineers have created a bespoke machine learning service, so the teams of engineers working on the myriad components of the Uber service can automate them more easily.

 So they want to replace you with a machine.
-Is it any good?
+But is it any good?

 Models used in forecasting have a property called “skill”, which measures how good they are at what they’re intended to do.
 I’d like you to consider a specific example which, while detailed, is readable enough for a non-technical audience.
 Amazon Web Services will rent you a machine learning service, which you can bend to your requirements.
 In this example, Denis Batalov shows how you can use Amazon Machine Learning to predict customer churn from a mobile phone service.

 The set uses comparatively few data points, for example how long the customer has had the service, how much they use their phone, how much the service costs and how many times they’ve called Customer Services.
 The goal of the exercise is to identify those customers most likely to churn, and to stage an automated intervention, buttering them up with free minutes, a new handset, etc.

 The algorithm is trained first on data where it can see the outcome.
 Customer x with the following attributes remained a customer, but customer y with these attributes decided to leave.
 Then, to test its skill, it is shown the data without seeing the outcome.
 More successful models are selected for evolution, and the remainder are culled.
 This continues until the returns are diminished to the extent that there’s no more tweaking to be done.